NR 218

 • Integers (ints) - numerical values (8 bit or 16 bit precision)

-• Floating Points - negatives, decimal values (32 bit precision)
+• Floating Point (float) - negatives, decimal values (32 bit precision)

 • Continuous data consists of numerical values